 Looking ahead, asset managers in the region will need to navigate a regulatory landscape that is becoming more supportive of digital finance, ESG, Islamic investment and cross-border capital flows, while aligning with global compliance and supervision standards.

-The current regularity direction presents both challenges and opportunities for firms operating in or entering the Middle East.
-The 2025 Evolving asset management regulation report offers a global and regional perspective to help senior leaders, compliance teams and change functions think strategically and respond with confidence.
+The current regulatory direction presents both challenges and opportunities for firms operating in or entering the Middle East.
+The 2025 KPMG Evolving asset management regulation report offers a global and regional perspective to help senior leaders, compliance teams and change functions think strategically and respond with confidence.
 It analyzes regulatory shifts and trends in the asset management sector across nearly 30 jurisdictions, highlighting over 200 updates.